Nenkai/ffxvi-modding/docs/tutorials/nex/nxd_editing.md

 !!! note

-    * Refer to the [table layouts here](https://github.com/Nenkai/FF16Tools/tree/master/FF16Tools.Files/Nex/Layouts) for the column value types.
-Note: this has been mapped mostly manually. **Please contribute!** Many columns are still unknown.
     * Always check the [Changelog](https://github.com/Nenkai/FF16Tools/blob/master/NEX_CHANGELOG.md) for updated table column names.
     * Nex can contain nested data, therefore arrays and other structs are converted to json strings.
     * Nex can contain row sets that don't actually contain any rows.
 This information is lost between SQLite conversion, but should *hopefully* not matter.